About Juan

 At Sonoma State, he spent hours practicing, joined the brass ensemble, was a member of the SSU Wind Ensemble, SSU Orchestra and played with his local youth orchestra to push his development.

 Since graduating in 2022, Juan has built a multifaceted career.
-He performed with the San Francisco Conservatory of Music Orchestra and Wind Ensemble throughout their 2022–2023 season, earned praise for his tone and technical precision in gigs with the College of Marin, and continues to assist his alma mater’s Wind Ensemble and Brass Ensemble.
-A passionate educator, Juan has taught numerous middle school students, including a standout who earned All-State honors and joined a local youth orchestra at just 13.
-He has also worked with his former youth orchestra and had the privilege of studying with Øystein Baadsvik in a one-on-one lesson.
+He performed with the San Francisco Conservatory of Music Orchestra and Wind Ensemble throughout their 2022–2023 season, and continues to collaborate with SFCM whether its through the CE Low brass Ensemble or other performance opportunities.
+He frequently performs with the College of Marin and continues to assist his alma mater’s Wind Ensemble and Brass Ensemble.

 Juan has participated in masterclasses with members of The President’s Own United States Marine Band, the Santa Rosa Symphony, the San Francisco Symphony, the Sacramento Philharmonic, and other top-tier ensembles gaining exposure to a wide range of professional insight and performance practices.
+He has also had the privilege of studying with Øystein Baadsvik in a one-on-one lesson, and being able to play for of Warren Deck.

 Very little strength can produce much motion of air.